marciovalim/happy/README.md

 # Happy
-A project that help people find orphanages to visit made in Next Level Week 3.
+A project that help people find orphanages to visit, made in Next Level Week 3.
 Extra feature: auto geolocalization.